idaholab/moose/modules/solid_properties/doc/content/source/materials/ThermalSiliconCarbideProperties.md

 ## Range of Validity

-The ThermalSiliconCarbideProperties UserObject is valid for estimating isobaric specific heat over 200 K $\le$ T $\le$ 2400 K; for estimating thermal conductivity over 300 K $\le$ T $\le$ 1800 K with the Snead correlation [cite:snead] and over an unspecified range for the second correlation
+The ThermalSiliconCarbideProperties Material is valid for estimating isobaric specific heat over 200 K $\le$ T $\le$ 2400 K; for estimating thermal conductivity over 300 K $\le$ T $\le$ 1800 K with the Snead correlation [cite:snead] and over an unspecified range for the second correlation